What is a Data Table in Excel?

 Step 4: Click on Data Tab > What-if-Analysis > Data Table

 Step 5: Data Table dialogue box will come up.
-In the Column Input Cell, select the cell B3 (which contains the minimum growth rate percentage) and in the Row Input Cell, select the cell B4.
+In the Column Input Cell, select the cell B3 (which contains the minimum growth rate percentage), and in the Row Input Cell, select the cell B4.

-Together with the formula in cell D9 (refers to cell B6), Excel knows that it should replace cell B4 with 2.5% (cell E9), and cell B3 with 12.5% (cell D10) and so on for others as well.
+Together with the formula in cell D9 (refers to cell B6), Excel knows that it should replace cell B4 with 2.5% (cell E9), and cell B3 with 12.5% (cell D10), and so on for others as well.

-Step 6: Click ok.
+Step 6: Click on the ok option.

 - Once you have calculated the values through the data table, you cannot undo the action (Ctrl + Z).
 However, you can manually delete all the values from the table.